 The success of ConnectME will be guaranteed through the combined expertise and knowledge of its consortium members.
-As an Integrated Project, we focus on a consortium made up of a significant number of academic research partners, including one economic unit, a couple of SMEs which stand to benefit from ConnectME market opportunities and several large traditional media players who will benefit from the innovation of ConnectME technology to strengthen their respective market position (broadcasters, IPTV system provider, telecommunications).
+As an Integrated Project, we focus on a consortium made up of a significant number of academic research partners, including one economic unit, a SME which stands to benefit from ConnectME market opportunities and large traditional media players who will benefit from the innovation of ConnectME technology to strengthen their respective market position (content provider, broadcaster, network services).